vrodedanya/morpheus/README.md

 - 'dependencies' - sub nodes name

 For parse config file use<br>
-`morph::TreeLoader<DataType>::parseFromData("<scenario name>>")`
+`morph::Loader<DataType>::parseFromData("<scenario name>>")`
 - DataType - your data type.
 You can use std::string or another types for which implemented operator = with std::string.
-For your own types create class and inherit ValueType.
+For your own types create class and inherit HasDataType.
 You need to implement registerData method and create fields.
 Example of user data type:<br>
     ```
-    class Scenario : public morph::ValueType
+    class Scenario : public morph::HasDataType
     {
     public:
         void registerData() override